-Loans are available through the Student Financial Services office.
+Loan information is available through the Student Financial Services office.
 You may reach them by calling 800-253-2874.
 Enrollment is necessary to receive loan deferment or to fulfill loan status.
 Documentation for full-time status for any given semester in the Leadership Program may be obtained in either of two ways:

 - 1. Registering for four or more credits.
 (For most graduate loans, registering half-time for four credits will defer the loan.
 Check with your loan company and Student Financial Services to be sure).
 If a participant registers for fewer than 4 credits, he or she may also register for LEAD650 (Leadership Program Continuation).
 After a participant has registered for all dissertation and course credits, the participant must register for LEAD888 (Dissertation Continuation) each term until graduation. - 2.
 Submitting a Full-time Status Request form.
-To use this form, the participant must register for LEAD899 (Dissertation Credit), LEAD888 (Dissertation Continuation), LEAD886 (Internship), or LEAD650 (Leadership Program Continuation) and clock at least 360 hours per semester (24 hours a week) or 720 hours per year (360 hours per semester for three semesters).
+To use this form, the participant must register for LEAD899 (Dissertation Credit), LEAD888 (Dissertation Continuation), LEAD650 (Leadership Program Continuation) or LEAD600 (Annual Conference) and clock at least 360 hours per semester.